-- Processing already-queued queries received over TCP could cause an assertion failure, when the server was reconfigured at the same time or the cache was being flushed.
+• Processing already-queued queries received over TCP could cause an assertion failure, when the server was reconfigured at the same time or the cache was being flushed.
 This has been fixed.
-[GL #4200] - Setting dnssec-policy to insecure prevented zones containing resource records with a TTL value larger than 86400 seconds (1 day) from being loaded.
-This has been fixed by ignoring the TTL values in the zone and using a value of 604800 seconds (1 week) as the maximum zone TTL in key rollover timing calculations.
-[GL #4032]
+[GL #4200]

 • There are no new known issues with this release.
 See above for a list of all known issues affecting this BIND 9 branch.